EmperorDan/Glossary-of-tech-terms/Developmental-Lifecycles.md

 ## Spiral (Iterative)
 ### Description:
 The spiral model is more dedicated to risk analysis than others of its type.
 The model follows four phases: Risk analysis, Engineering and evaluation.
-The project will go through these phases repeaetably in iterations (called spirals in this model).
+The project will go through these phases repeatably in iterations (called spirals in this model).
 Every spiral builds off the base spiral.
 ### Advantages:
 - Less risk due to high amount of risk analysis.
 - Additional Functionality can be added at a later date.